rash03/DS/design-pattern-microservice/src/main/resources/design-pattern.md

       - Adding Jitter or randomization between retries
       - How many times / how long to retry.
       - Is operation Idempotent
+- Circuit Breaker Pattern
+  - Prevents a network or service failure from cascading to other services.
+  - it is very powerfull for handling long-lasting errors
+  - DIFFERENCE
+    - Retry pattern
+      - Optimistic approach => First rquest failed but next will be successfull
+    - Circuit Breaker
+      - Pessimistic approach => first failed so next will also fail
+    - when the error threshold exceeds it goes to  open state.
+  - It is usedull for errors for which
+    - There is no point in retrying or is  very costly
+  - There are 3 states of the circut breaker - closed, open (where no request are allowed to passed), half-open
+    - once it goes to open state then after some time it allows some request to pass through.
+If the succesrate of request in half-open status is high the it reverts back to closed state
+  - Considerations
+    - what to do with outgoing request in an Open state
+      - Drop it (with proper logging)
+      - We can also Log and replay => when the issues are resolved and it is in closed state again then we can replay the missed steps
+    - SWhat response do we send to the caller
+      - Fail silently => send empty response (or some predefined response)
+    - have separate circuit breaker for each external service
+    - Replacing half-open with Async Health Checks
+      - If the success rate of health check is high then we can change the status to closed state
+    - Where to implement circut breaker pattern
+      - Ambassador Pattern or in a library
 - Distributed Tracing Pattern
   - Tracks requests as they flow through the system to debug and monitor performance
 - Anti-Corruption Adapter/Layer Pattern